RisksBy Mayo Clinic Staff

 Another risk of knee replacement surgery is failure of the artificial joint.
-Subjected to daily stress, even the strongest metal and plastic parts eventually wear out.
-You're at a greater risk of joint failure if you put more stress on the joint with high-impact activities or excessive weight.
+With daily use, even the strongest metal and plastic parts eventually wear out.
+Joint failure risk is higher if you stress the joint with high-impact activities or excessive weight.

 - Martin GM, et al. Total knee arthroplasty. http://www.uptodate.com/home.
 Accessed Aug.
 16, 2015.